boristv/UniversalSave/README.md

 - UniversalSave.Save - save data for all keys
 - UniversalSave.DeleteKey - delete by key (for choosed save storage)
 - UniversalSave.DeleteAll - delete all saved data (for choosed save storage)

+- Methods for consistency with PlayerPrefs (for easy replacement PlayerPrefs.* to UniversalSave.*)
+To work without replacement with PlayerPrefs, you can immediately use just Set and Get - they work similarly.
+  - UniversalSave.SetInt
+  - UniversalSave.SetFloat
+  - UniversalSave.SetString
+  - UniversalSave.SetBool
+  - UniversalSave.GetInt
+  - UniversalSave.GetFloat
+  - UniversalSave.GetString
+  - UniversalSave.GetBool

 - UniversalSave.SetImage - set Texture2D by key